whyliuxing/reverse-engineering-journal/README.md

   + x to show cross-references

 ## *GDB Tips (2/15/17)*
-* x command displays memory contents at a given address in the specified format
-* p command displays value stored in a named variable
-* To look at instructions starting from pc for stripped binary in gdb: x/14i $pc
-* Set hardware breakpoint in GDB: hbreak
-* Set watchpoint in GDB: watch only break on write, rwatch break on read, awatch break on read/write
-* Set temporary variable: set $"variable name" = "value"
 * ASLR is turned off by default in GDB.
 To turn it on: set disable-randomization off
 * Default display assembly in AT&T notation.
-To change it to the more readable Intel notation: set disassembly-flavor intel.
+To change it to the more readable and superior Intel notation: set disassembly-flavor intel.
 To make this change permanent, write it in the .gdbinit file
+* x command displays memory contents at a given address in the specified format
+  + Since disas command won't work on stripped binary, x command can come in handy to display instructions from current program counter: x/14i $pc
+* p command displays value stored in a named variable
+* Set hardware breakpoint in GDB: hbreak
+* Set watchpoint (data breakpoint) in GDB: watch only break on write, rwatch break on read, awatch break on read/write
+* Set temporary variable: set $<-variable name-> = <-value->
   * Set command can be used to change the flags in EFLAGS.
 You just need to know the bit position of the flag you wanted to change
     + For example to set the zero flag, first set a temporary variable: set $ZF = 6 (bit position 6 in EFLAG is zero flag).
 Use that variable to set the zero flag bit: set $eflags |= (1 << $ZF)
-  + To figure out the bit position of a flag that you are interested in, check out this image below (MIT course 6.858):
+    + To figure out the bit position of a flag that you are interested in, check out this image below (from MIT course 6.858):
 ![EFLAGS Register - MIT course 6.858](http://css.csail.mit.edu/6.858/2013/readings/i386/fig2-8.gif)

 ## *x86 (4/23/2017)*